From your first visit with us, we’ll do everything we can to help you have a healthy baby.

 Genetic screening identifies any abnormalities that may cause birth defects, such as Down syndrome.

-We offer two types of genetic testing:
+There are two types of genetic testing:

 - Screening tests determine your chances of having a baby with genetic birth defects.
 These tests are noninvasive and pose no risk to mother or child.